cyberbotics/webots/docs/guide/starting-webots.md

     x3d (default) or mjpeg.

   --extern-urls
-    Print on stdout the url of extern controllers that should be started.
+    Print on stdout the URL of extern controllers that should be started.

   --heartbeat[=<time>]
     Print a dot (.) on stdout every second or <time> milliseconds if specified.